allenoooo/nvchad-custom/README.md

 neovim plugins are installed/maintained by mason/treesitter/lazy.nvim/etc from within nvim.
 All dependencies outside of _Core_ are lazy-loaded, meaning that if you don't plan to develop in that language, and so don't open filetypes of that particular language, you should be fine to skip the requirements for that language.
+Here I only listed the dependencies that you'll need to manually install on your system, and haven't exhaustively listed all dependencies managed by NvChad/Mason.

 ### Core
 * [neovim](https://neovim.io/)